 |SI1, SI2||Slightly Included (Slight internal flaws that may be seen by the naked eye)|

 |I1, I2, I3||Included (Flaws that are visible to the naked eye)|

 Some diamonds have blemishes that cannot be seen by the naked eye.
 However, when examined under a loupe by a trained gemologist, these imperfections may be easily pointed out.
 The more included the diamond, the less valuable it will be.

 As much as this is a matter of preference, the shape can also determine a diamond’s price.
-Some shapes are more popular in the market, making it more expensive than the rest.
-Today, the most sought-after shape is round, followed by princess.
+Some diamond shapes are more popular and in demand than others, this makes them more valuable.

 A list of diamond shapes: